Zelph: Zelph and the question of Book of Mormon geography

 During the 2001 archeological investigation, a skeleton discovered as Burial 1 Skeleton 1 (QL-4904) was found interred on the top of the upper west side of the tumulus, and was one of the last burials in the mound.
 QL-4904 was thus determined to be the end use of the structure.
 No intrusive burials (burials after completion of the mound) were observed by archeologists investigating the mound.
 By radiometric dating it was determined that QL-4904 was interred in 91 AD (Calibrated Range (2σ) AD 58–127).
 The Naples-Russell Mound 8 is part of the Napoleon Hollow Archeological District, which consists of twenty-six burial mounds and two possible burial knolls known collectively as the Russell Mound Group.
 Occupation and burials in the Napoleon Hollow Archeological District existed from 50 BC to 100 AD as determined by extensive radiometric dating.
 Thus, the Zelph skeleton, which was located further down the hill indicative of an earlier time frame, could not be a candidate to be involved in any final battle of the Nephites and Lamanites, which occurred much later (late 4th century AD).
-In addition, at 91 AD, the Book of Mormon indicates that there were no Nephites or Lamanites and it was also a period of peace, so Zelph and the mound cannot be a part of Book of Mormon lands.
-As the archeologists determined there were no later burials in the mound after its completion, there is no scientific support for a later Zelph burial.
-In addition, there is no mention of the great prophet Onandagus in the Book of Mormon, again indicating that the Zelph mound was not part of Book of Mormon lands.

 In 1842 Willard Richards compiled a number of records in order to produce a history of the church.
 Among the records examined were the various accounts related to Zelph.
 In the process of combining the accounts, Richards crossed out Woodruff's references to "hill Cumorah," and Heber C. Kimball's reference to the "last" great struggle with the Lamanites."